Our lives are dependent on technology and the engineers who design, make and re-design the products we use every day.

 Engineering is wide and varied and Inverness College UHI offers a range of courses and routes to help you Engineer Your Career.

 Find the engineering course that's right for you in the sections below.
-Once you've found the right course, hit apply now for August/September start.
+Once you've found the right course, hit apply now for September start.

 Video source: This video was created by the Institution of Engineering and Technology (IET) to inspire, inform, influence and change perception, supporting the global engineering community to make a difference and evolve and adapt for the future.